Penn State Nittany Lions men's soccer: Scotland Trip

 The Nittany Lions engaged in a tour of six pre-season exhibition matches in Scotland through 6 weeks during August and September 1934.
 The team was invited to compete with amateur sides by the Scottish Amateur Football Association becoming the first American soccer team schedule a Scottish tour.
 The trip was officially sanctioned by the American Amateur Football Association and approved by the Intercollegiate Soccer Football Association.
 The matches were scheduled by officials at Leith Athletic F.C.
-Six of team the Nittany Lion's faced had captured a National Amatur Championship in Scotland.
+Six of team the Nittany Lion's faced had captured a National Amateur Championship in Scotland.
 The Nittany Lions set sail for Scotland on August 11 of 1934 aboard the RMS Cameronia.

 Penn State was suspended for championship contention by the Intercollegiate Soccer Football Association in January 1935.
 The team was suspended for using players from other schools as well as a coach in their exhibition matches in Scotland.
 Penn State's head coach Bill Jeffrey defended its actions by stating players on the trip had become sick and there was a need for substitutes to prevent scheduled games from being canceled.
 The team was reinstated for the 1935 season championship and no other sanctions were put on the team.

 Unbeaten Streak

 Penn State holds the longest men's soccer collegiate unbeaten streaks at 65 games.
 The unbeaten streak spanned from 1932 to 1941 with the Nittany Lions claiming 60 wins and 5 draws.
 The streak started on November 5, 1932, in a match against Army that was won 2-1 and ended in a November 15, 1941 loss to Army.
-One of the most notable seasons was 1935, where the team had a perfect 7-0-0 record and conceded zero goals to opponents.
+One of the most notable seasons was 1935, where the team had a perfect 7–0–0 record and conceded zero goals to opponents.
 At the end of the 1940 season the team had scored 250 goals while only allowing 31 goals.
 Citing the pressure to uphold the streak then head coach Bill Jeffrey told the Associated Press in 1940 a loss might be a good thing for the team after they had gone 61 games without a loss.